It is the season for reflecting, getting healthy and going on a retreat.

 Prepare well in advance: It isn’t wise to arrive at a retreat expecting to give up coffee, alcohol, red meat and smoking all on day one for 7-14 days.
 You are far better to address as many of your addictions or things you will put to one side temporarily in order to get the most out of your time away before you go.

 Solo or with a friend?
 Think carefully about going with someone, especially your partner.
 Most people experience a roller coaster of emotions and physical changes when on a retreat.
-Your body is dealing with major diet changes and your mind is also effected.
+Your body is dealing with major diet changes and your mind is also affected.
 Taking someone with you means they will be going through their own journey beside you and you may want to have your own space – and so might they.

 Research: Do your research about the environment you are going into.
 Do you need to pack mosquito repellant?
 Sunscreen?
 Yoga gear?
 Old clothes (if they’ll get soaked in oil).
 And what are the local customs?
-A lot of retreats are in Asia and possibly third world countries where denim cut offs may not be appropriate for example.
+A lot of retreats are in Asia and possibly third world countries where denim cut-offs may not be appropriate for example.

 Post-Retreat planning: I always like a day or two out of the retreat in the local area before returning home.
 It gives me some space to reflect on where I have just been and where my life is going.